cortiz/nix_intro/docs/shell/shell.md

 ``` bash
 alias la=ls -alh
 ```
-The command-line will automatically be replaced by `la` with `ls -alh` Aliases can be set by shell session or, permanent by adding them in the shell initialization script.
+The command-line will automatically be replaced `la` with `ls -alh` Aliases can be set by shell session or, permanent by adding them in the shell initialization script.

 Aliases can be named same as commands, this aliases will take priority over the actual command regardless of its position